beskay/solidity-challenges/writeups/EtherWallet.md

 To hack this contract, one has to understand how ECDSA signatures work: Ethereum signatures consists of three integers: `v`, `r` and `s`.

-ECDSA uses elliptic curves, which are **symmetric** over the x-axis -- `r` is related to the x coordinate of the elliptic curve, while `s` is related to the y coordinate.
+ECDSA uses elliptic curves, which are **symmetric over the x-axis**: `r` is related to the x coordinate of the elliptic curve, while `s` is related to the y coordinate.

 ==> That means if `(r, s)` is a valid signature, `(r, n - s)` is valid too: